leodeslf/leaf/summs/ux/ux-foundations-ixd/introductory_psychology.md

 ### Extinction

-* Behaviors which are no longer reinforced then to fade.
+* Behaviors which are no longer reinforced then fade.
 * The more frequent and regular the reinforcement, the faster the behavior will fade when reinforcement is withdrawn.

 ## Social Learning Theory